arielherself/espresso/README.md

 ----------

-## The battle for Pennsylvania

-On Saturday, three days before the midterms, presidents current and past—Joe Biden, Donald Trump and Barack Obama—will descend on Pennsylvania for a final bout of campaigning.
-Democrats are keen to pick up the state’s [open Senate seat](https://te.arielherself.xyz/graphic-detail/2022/11/03/the-road-to-senate-control-may-run-through-pennsylvania), which would allow them to keep control of Congress’s upper chamber even if they were to lose another close seat, like Nevada.
-A Republican victory could well hand control of the Senate to the Republican Party.

-The Democratic candidate, John Fetterman, who suffered a stroke in May, held a steady polling lead this summer.
-But Mehmet Oz, the Trump-endorsed Republican contender, has since advanced in the polls.
-[Our forecast](https://te.arielherself.xyz/interactive/us-midterms-2022/forecast/senate/pennsylvania) puts him within a whisker of overtaking Mr Fetterman.

-Whether the race has narrowed because establishment Republicans have “come home”, or because voters are concerned about Mr Fetterman’s fitness, it was always going to be a dogfight.
-And it may be some time before a winner is declared: poll workers cannot begin processing mailed ballots until election day.

-## Campaign season begins in Malaysia

-On Saturday campaigning for Malaysia’s general election, scheduled for November 19th, officially starts.
-But lawmakers have not stopped scheming since voters last had their say four years ago.
-In the interim three prime ministers from three coalition governments watched their backs until their necks were sore.
-Just about every party has tasted power, and is thus, in the eyes of voters, partly responsible for Malaysia’s mess.
-Prices are increasing, the currency is weakening and wages are stagnating.

-The coalition of the historic ruling party, UMNO, has the best shot at forming a government.
-That is despite the [jailing](https://te.arielherself.xyz/asia/2022/08/23/malaysias-disgraced-former-prime-minister-is-going-to-prison) of its previous prime minister, Najib Razak, for his role in the 1MDB affair that saw billions of dollars vanish from state coffers.
-The two other blocs despise each other.
-UMNO might fancy its chances in a divided field.
-But none of this means that the politicking will be over two weeks from now.

-## A rugby tournament returns to Hong Kong

-The Hong Kong Rugby Sevens, the city’s biggest sporting event, is back this weekend—just.
-The coronavirus pandemic meant the 2020 and 2021 editions were cancelled, while the 2022 event was postponed from its usual slot in April.

-The government’s original hair-brained scheme for the spectacularly boozy event—that fans could drink but not eat in the stadium to limit covid transmission—was thankfully binned.
-Still, capacity at the Hong Kong Stadium will be reduced, masks will be compulsory and the women’s event will not take place.
-The organisers expect most of the crowd to be locals, given the relatively recent relaxation of the rules governing foreign arrivals.
-Nevertheless the organiser, the Hong Kong Rugby Union, reports that ticket sales to locals are above average.
-On the field, Fiji remain the team to beat, having won seven of the past eight tournaments, as well as gold medals in the men’s event at the 2016 and 2020 Olympics.

-## Contemporary art among the pyramids

-Visitors to Egypt’s Great Pyramid of Giza this month will see modern art next to ancient treasures.
-The second edition of “Forever is Now”, a public art exhibition, places contemporary sculptures and interactive installations alongside monuments such as the Great Sphinx.
-Meta, parent company of Instagram, has released augmented-reality filters to guide people around the sites.

-Art D’Égypte, the organiser, sought participation from 12 artists from around the world.
-Their brief was to think about immortality; some grapple with sustainability and environmental disruption.
-One of the works is an installation from Litre of Light, an organisation that helps poor communities construct solar lights.
-Meanwhile the question of how to meet the world’s growing energy needs without further endangering the future will be debated fiercely 500km to the south-east in Sharm el-Sheikh, where the [UN’s annual climate summit](https://te.arielherself.xyz/interactive/briefing/2022/11/05/the-world-is-going-to-miss-the-totemic-1-5c-climate-target) begins on Sunday.

 ## Weekend profile: Kari Lake, Arizona’s Republican candidate for governor

 The first time she was “cancelled really hard”, as she puts it, Kari Lake did some soul searching.
 In 2019 a hot mic had caught Ms Lake—then a veteran television newsreader in Phoenix, Arizona—crudely dismissing concerns about her presence on Parler, a right-wing social network.
 “Fuck them,” she said of her detractors.
 “They’re 20-year-old dopes.”